math-ruch/yamal_group/index.md

 ### Using the magical power of linear regressions we investigate this question further

-Analysing the results of our linear regression we find an R-squared value of 3.1%, meaning that movie runtime explains almost no variance in the movie revenue and with a p-value close to 0 it looks like move runtime is a poor predictor of our movies success.
+Analysing the results of our linear regression between movie runtime and box office revenue we find an R-squared value of 3.1%, meaning that movie runtime explains almost no variance in the movie revenue and with a p-value close to 0 it looks like move runtime is a poor predictor of our movies success.

 When we are looking at continuous revenues, it appears that runtime does not explain well the variance in box office revenunes.
 But what about looking at 2 distinct revenue categories, do they have a significant difference in runtime?
 To accomplish this, we will be looking at block-buster movies (movies that have a revenue of over 400$ million) and non block-buster movies.